leg2015/Neural-Architecture-Search/README.md

 ### MNIST Dataset
 The MNIST dataset is a collection of 70,000 grayscale handwritten digits.
 This is a popular dataset becasue it is the first dataset that a deep neural network was able to perform human levels of accuracy with LeNet.
 More information regarding MNIST can be found [here](http://yann.lecun.com/exdb/mnist/).

-To trian the MNIST dataset, run the following command: `python3 search_mnist.py`
+To train the MNIST dataset, run the following command: `python3 search_mnist.py`

 ## Built With